They are working: Can your teens count jobs as Career Exploration?

 - their job search skills

 All of these are included in our popular Career Exploration course that so many homeschooling families have included in their teens’ high school curriculum.
-7Sisters’ Career Exploration Bundle is an encouraging, self-directed, COMPREHENSIVE experience with Career Exploration.
+7Sisters’ Career Exploration textbook is an encouraging, self-directed, COMPREHENSIVE experience with Career Exploration.

 You can help prepare your teen for the job hunt by teaching them good skills about: